Updated: April 2020

 The Planning Portal is owned and managed by PortalPlanQuest Limited (PPQ), a subsidiary of TerraQuest Solutions Limited who are part of the Mears Group PLC.

 Users of the Planning Portal site are bound by the terms and conditions set out below so please read these carefully before continuing.

-Any requests for permission to use the Planning Portal content in a manner otherwise than permitted by these terms and conditions should be emailed to us at email@example.com.
+Any requests for permission to use the Planning Portal content in a manner than otherwise permitted by these terms and conditions should be emailed to us at firstname.lastname@example.org.

-If you breach any of these terms and conditions, your authorisation to use the Planning Portal automatically terminates and you must immediately securely destroy any downloaded or printed materials.
+If you breach any of these terms and conditions, your authorisation to use the Planning Portal automatically terminates and you must immediately and securely destroy any downloaded or printed materials.